CPP/CRDP

 Service provider for 4-bed (2 ambulatory, 2 non-ambulatory) Community Care Licensed EBSH for adult male individuals with intellectual disability and/or severe behavioral needs needing community placement or deflection from Porterville Developmental Center, Canyon Springs, IMDs, or other restrictive setting.

-Service Provider for Enhanced Behavioral Supports Home (EBSH) with Delayed Egress for Adults (Male)
+Service Provider for Enhanced Behavioral Supports Home (EBSH) for Adults (Co-ed)

 Start-up Funds: $250,000